BattGenie/battetl/README.md

 An example notebook `battetl_demo.ipynb` that provides a tool to help generate config files is located in the `examples` directory.

 # BattETL Overview

+A video discussing the design of BattDB and BattETL can be found [here](https://www.youtube.com/watch?v=Y2tXInbkYF8)

 BattETL bundles together the three independent submodules: